233 people brought to UK after attempting to cross English Channel

 According to the latest figures from the Ministry of Defence, six boats were intercepted in the Channel on Wednesday.

-A further 233 people have been rescued from the Channel and brought ashore, latest figures show.
+More than 200 people were rescued from the Channel and brought ashore on Wednesday, latest figures show.

 However, Border Force and RNLI ship activity suggests some people may have been taken ashore in Dungeness or Ramsgate.